It’s not unusual for pet owners to consider their domesticated animals as members of the family.

 The IRS disagrees.
 That’s why the taxman won’t let you claim your dog, cat, guinea pig or whatever critter brightens up your life as a dependent.

-Market research by the American Pet Products Association found that U.S. pet owners spent $69.5 billion on their animals in 2017.
-The group estimates that amount will grow to more than $72 billion in 2018.
+Market research by the American Pet Products Association found that U.S. pet owners spent a record-breaking $72.56 billion on their animals in 2018.

 Many of those dollars go each year to veterinarians.
 But again, the IRS says “no” at tax time.
 You generally can’t count those bills as itemized medical deductions.